Manuscripts, letters & diaries

 - records of the labour movement and the papers of notable political figures in Victoria

-- manuscript papers from individuals and organisations active in the fields of literature, the fine arts, and theatre
+- manuscript papers from individuals and organisations active in the fields of literature, the fine arts and the theatre

 - collections relating to Aboriginal people in Victoria